PeerMeHQ/know/features/log.md

 - Leader has their PeerID connected to Telegram
 - [Invite](./bot.md#setup) the PeerMe [Bot🤖](./bot.md) into your Discord server

-**Subscribe to a channel of any boosted Peering DAO:**
+**Subscribe to a channel of any boosted Collectives DAO:**

-1. Go to the channel you want to subscribe to a Peering Log📝
+1. Go to the channel you want to subscribe to a Collectives Log📝
-2. Run `/subscribe-log PEERINGID` (ID: the unique ID of the Peering or smart contract address)
+2. Run `/subscribe-log COLLECTIVE_ID` (ID: the unique ID of the Collectives or smart contract address)
 3. Done 🎉 You will now receive Log📝 events in the current channel

-**Unsubscribe a channel from a Peering DAO:**
+**Unsubscribe a channel from a Collectives DAO:**

-1. Go to the channel you want to unsubscribe from a Peering Log📝
+1. Go to the channel you want to unsubscribe from a Collectives Log📝
-2. Run `/unsubscribe-log PEERINGID` (ID: the unique ID of the Peering or smart contract address)
+2. Run `/unsubscribe-log COLLECTIVE_ID` (ID: the unique ID of the Collectives or smart contract address)
 3. Done ✅

 ## Setup for Telegram